Session Http Server Tutorial

 </html>

 Session objects within WoOF are dependency injected.
-The following POJO shows the annotation necessary to dependency inject it and also store it within the HTTP session.
+The following shows the @HttpSessionStateful annotation necessary to identify the dependency as a HTTP session bound object.
 Note HTTP session objects must also be serializable.

 @HttpSessionStateful